List of characters in The Lego Movie franchise: 2002 NBA All Stars

-The 2002 NBA All-Stars are basketball players that are Master Builders that consist of a Lego caricature of Shaquille O'Neal (voiced by himself) and two unnamed basketball players.
+The 2002 NBA All-Stars are basketball players who are Master Builders.
+They consist of a Lego caricature of Shaquille O'Neal (voiced by himself) and two unnamed basketball players.

-In The Lego Movie, the 2002 NBA All-Stars were among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, the 2002 NBA All-Stars were among the Master Builders who meet in Cloud Cuckoo Land.
 During the attack on Cloud Cuckoo Land, the 2002 NBA All-Stars alongside two Spacemen and the Swamp Creature try to use a catapult on the vehicles of the Super Secret Police to no avail as the vehicles are all Kraglized.
 They are captured by the Super Secret Police.

 Abraham Lincoln

 Abraham Lincoln (voiced by Will Forte in The Lego Movie and The Lego Movie 2: The Second Part, and Mark Silverman in The Lego Movie 2 Videogame) is the 16th President of the United States and a Master Builder who rides in a rocket version of his armchair with a footrest that is similar to the one seen in the statue of him.

 In The Lego Movie, Abraham Lincoln was among the Master Builders that meet at Cloud Cuckoo Land.
-When the Master Builders were displeased that Emmet hasn't learned any Master Builder skills yet, Abraham Lincoln quotes "A house divided against itself would be better than this."
-Abraham Lincoln then rides his rocket armchair away from the dog.
-During the battle of Bricksburg, Abraham Lincoln is shown riding into battle while giving Michelangelo Buonaroti and William Shakespeare a ride.
+Lincoln then rides his rocket armchair away from the dog.
+During the battle of Bricksburg, Lincoln is shown riding into battle while giving Michelangelo Buonaroti and William Shakespeare a ride.

-In The Lego Movie Videogame, Abraham Lincoln is seen during the attack on Cloud Cuckoo Land where Emmet helps to fix his rocket armchair.
+In The Lego Movie Videogame, Lincoln is seen during the attack on Cloud Cuckoo Land where Emmet helps to fix his rocket armchair.

-In a promo for the DVD release of The Lego Movie, Abraham Lincoln was paired up with Michelangelo Buonaroti in a buddy cop project called "Time Cops."
+In a promo for the DVD release of The Lego Movie, Lincoln was paired up with Michelangelo Buonaroti in a buddy cop project called "Time Cops."

-Abraham Lincoln makes an appearance in The Lego Movie 2: The Second Part, still using his rocket armchair to fight against the Duplo Invasion.
-When Armamageddon starts, Abraham Lincoln states that he's got tickets to the theater tonight.
+Abraham Lincoln makes an appearance in The Lego Movie 2: The Second Part, where he uses his rocket armchair to fight against the Duplo invasion.